seanbarrydev/instruct.design/content/projects/amobee-u.md

 ## Company

-[Amobee](https://amobee.com) is a technology company that provides a suite of software products for digital marketers with a focused on converged marketing.
+[Amobee](https://amobee.com) is a technology company that provides a suite of software products for digital marketers with a focus on converged marketing.

 ## Project